shaneosullivan/gitmeme/README.md

 Gatsby.js, a static site generator around React.
 The code is at `/site/ui`, with most of the content being in `/site/ui/src`.

-It's very simple right now, just one single page, `index.tsx`.
+It's very simple right now, just two pages, `index.tsx` and `image.tsx`.
 To work on it, type `yarn start`, and it should appear in your browser.
 Then as you modify it, the browser should update.

+The `index` page is obviously the landing page.
+We should likely have a link to the extension for download on Chrome and Firefox, and a short video of the extension being used.

+The `image` page is linked to from every image that we insert, and shows the image passed through in the url, as well as some upsell that we can design to get more virality in the app.